 By Bruce Webber

-Posted 2024-03-31 in general
+Posted 2024-03-31 in excess deaths

 Since I wrote my first article about excess deaths, I added charts for more countries to the Excess Deaths Google Sheet I created.
 I also added a tab called Countries with high-level information about these countries to explore possible relationships.